Kelmis

-The municipality consists of the following sub-municipalities: Kelmis proper, Hergenrath, and Neu-Moresnet.
+The municipality comprises the following sub-municipalities: Kelmis proper, Hergenrath, and Neu-Moresnet.

 The territory around the Vieille Montagne zinc mine in Kelmis was Neutral Moresnet, a neutral condominium of the Netherlands and Prussia (later Belgium and Germany) from 1816 to 1919, with the Mayor of Kelmis nominated by two commissioners from the neighbouring countries.
-Although there were attempts by locals at making it evolve into a fully independent microstate, all of them were thwarted and it remained under double-sovereignty and neutrality until its eventual annexation by Belgium after the First World War.
+Although there were attempts by locals to make it evolve into a fully independent microstate, all of them were thwarted, and it remained under double sovereignty and neutrality until its eventual annexation by Belgium after the First World War.

 There is a war memorial to German soldiers from Kelmis who were killed during the Franco-Prussian War, located in the Aachener Strasse, and one to inhabitants of Kelmis who were killed in the First and Second World Wars, located in the Kirchplatz (French: Place de l'Église).

 A small museum in Kelmis, the Museum Vieille Montagne, includes exhibits on Neutral Moresnet.
 Of the 60 border markers for the territory, more than 50 are still standing.

-In the nineteenth century a Low Dietsch dialect was spoken in Kelmis.
-Today Kelmis is German-speaking.
-It has facilities for French speakers and is one of the nine municipalities of the German‑speaking Community of Belgium.
+In the nineteenth century, a Low Dietsch dialect was spoken in Kelmis.
+Today, Kelmis is German-speaking.
+It has facilities for French speakers, and is one of the nine municipalities of the German‑speaking Community of Belgium.